 Two weeks ago I completely forgot I had a dentist appointment.

 The dental surgery did everything in their power to make sure I was there: they gave me an appointment months in advance; I had a card with the time scribbled on the back; they called two days prior; and called again to ask why I was five minutes late.
 I had no excuses.
+People usually go to an orthodontic clinic.
 I even had the time and date written on my office chalkboard.
 Not sure why I forgot, I just did.
 It’s one of life’s mysteries that will never be solved.

 My appointment was for 3:45 p.m. on a Tuesday, let’s say.
 The phone rang at 3:50pm and the receptionist asked me if I was still planning on coming.
 I felt sick in the stomach that I a) was late for an appointment and b) had completely forgotten.
 In my panic-stricken state I felt obligated to make it up to them.
 So during the guilt-ridden phone call I decided to say, “I’ll be there in five minutes”, knowing full well it would take longer than five minutes to get there.
 Even if I ran, it’s eight to 10 minutes from my place to the dental clinic.
 On top of that, I still needed to freshen up and brush my teeth to hide any teeth flaws that may have been lurking; I was going in for one of those dental exams.

 Phone call ended.
 The receptionist was expecting me in five minutes.
 I quickly brushed, threw on some shoes and bolted out the door.
 I arrived all huffy and puffy (and lathered in a soft sweat) and made eye contact with the receptionist who looked more like a judge leaning over her mantle piece about to hit me with a guilty verdict.
 She shook her head.

 “You’re too late.
 We can’t do the exam today.
 Sorry,” she said.